 - Open Chrome browser,

-- Click on Menu (located at top right-hand side)
+- Click on Menu (located at the top right-hand side)

 - Select Settings, scroll down and select Advanced

-- Here under system section look for and disable Use hardware acceleration where available.
+- Here under the system section look for and disable Use hardware acceleration where available.

-Here another effective solution that probably solves chrome browser problems on windows 10.
+Here is another effective solution that probably solves Chrome browser problems on Windows 10.

 - Close Google Chrome, if running

 - Open Windows Explorer using Windows + E keyboard shortcut

 - In the address bar type in %USERPROFILE%\AppData\Local\Google\Chrome\User Data